chaosim/twoside/README.md

 # Installation
 Just npm install twoside, and then copy twoside.js to your folder.

-# what's new in 0.1.6
+# what's new in 0.1.7
-* just fix description in readme.md.
+* display stack trace on console when require(path) get a wrong path, which should be helpful for debugging.

 # description
 make module can be used in both server side and client side.